duolabmeng6/paddlehub_ppocr/PaddleOCR/deploy/cpp_infer/readme_en.md

 |-- version.txt
 ```

-`paddle` is the Paddle library required for C++ prediction later, and `version.txt` contains the version information of the current inference library.
+Among them, `paddle` is the Paddle library required for C++ prediction later, and `version.txt` contains the version information of the current inference library.

-## 2. Compile and Run the Demo
+## 2. Compile and run the demo

 ### 2.1 Export the inference model

-* You can refer to [Model inference](../../doc/doc_ch/inference.md) and export the inference model.
+* You can refer to [Model inference](../../doc/doc_ch/inference.md)，export the inference model.
 After the model is exported, assuming it is placed in the `inference` directory, the directory structure is as follows.

 ```
 inference/
 |-- det_db
-|   |--inference.pdiparams
+|   |--inference.pdparams
-|   |--inference.pdmodel
+|   |--inference.pdimodel
 |-- rec_rcnn
-|   |--inference.pdiparams
+|   |--inference.pdparams
-|   |--inference.pdmodel
+|   |--inference.pdparams
 ```